MetanoKid/coding-scars/_drafts/memory-manager-1.md

 }
 {% endhighlight %}

 Wow, long code this time!
-But don't panic, lets talk about it!
+And a bit ugly due to the `operator<<` to deal with the `stringstream`!
+But don't panic, lets talk about how it works!

-The idea is to iterate over the memory in small step of bytes at a time (as many as given in `bytesPerRow`).
+The idea is to iterate over the memory in small step of bytes at a time (as many as given in `bytesPerRow`, lets say 16).
 The start of each iteration marks the address of the first element in the row, so we can display that address in the first column.

 Then, within the step of bytes per row, we display one at a time separated by the `:` character.
-We use `characterIteratorAsInt` for display purposes, if we used the plain old `printf` we'd use `%02X` and pass the pointer to the byte.
+We use `characterIteratorAsInt` for display purposes, if we used the plain old `printf` we'd use `%02X` and pass the pointer to the byte instead of having an intermediate variable.
+But, we'd lose the ability to build it into a string.

-The last byte in the row also adds the string representation of the row as the right column.
-It basically takes the address of the first element in the row, displays its string representation (or a `.` if it can't be printed) and then moves into the next byte within the same row.
+The last byte in the row also adds the string representation of the bytes in the row as the right column.
+It basically takes the address of the first element in the row, displays its string representation (or a `.` if it can't be printed) and then moves into the next byte within the same row until it's done.

 Phew, not bad!
 Show me an example then!
 Assume we have this code: